TechGrounds-Cloud8/cloud8-benbui797/04_Security_1/SEC-06_Public_Key_infrastructure.md

 # SEC-06 Public Key Infrastructure
 A public key infrastructure (PKI) is a system for the creation, storage, and distribution of digital certificates which are used to verify that a particular public key belongs to a certain entity.
 The PKI creates digital certificates which map public keys to entities, securely stores these certificates in a central repository and revokes them if needed.

+PKI consists of three entities also known as CIA:
+- **Confidentiality:** Assurance that no entity can maliciously or unwittingly view a payload in clear text.
+If they do it appears as gibberish (ciphertext).
+TLS (Transport Layer Security) is a protocol used to achieve this goal.
+- **Integrity:** Assurance that if the data transmitted has been tampered with, it would be obvious as it's integrity would have been compromised.
+Usually it's not of utmost importance to be prevent data from being compromised (tamper-proof), but it is of utmost importance that if integrity has been compromised, there is clear evidence of it (tamper evident).
+- **Authenticity:** Assurance that you have certainty of what you are connecting to, or evidencing your legitimacy when connecting to a protected service.
+The former is termed server-side authentication (authenticating to a web server using a password).
+The latter is termed client-side authentication.

 X.509 is the standard which defines the process in which a PKI should function.
 There are many ways of implementing a PKI, not all of them comply with the X.509 standard.